Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Creative Writing: Oral Storytelling

 Storytelling might just be our oldest art, crossing time, cultures, and continents.
 Crafting a story suitable for telling demands a heightened awareness of audience, medium, and meaning.
 Telling a story requires fluidity in a register both intimate and stylized.
-We'll learn, create, and tell our short tales in a month of cooperative fun and work.
-We will use a collaborative and encouraging mode of feedback.
-You will end the month with two or three new stories to revise and practice and a toolkit for exploring this art.
+We'll create, practice, and tell our short tales in a month of cooperative fun and work.
+We will use a collaborative and encouraging mode of feedback to focus both on the construction of your story and on its performance.
+You will end the month having written an original tale, fiction or memoir or drawn from myth and legend, which has been written specifically to be shared aloud.
+You will also carry forward a toolkit for exploring this art.

 Note: For more information about the Collaborative Feedback Method in SPACE, please check out our video here.

-Exploring Natsume’s Book of Friends
+Exploring Natsume’s Book of Friends Non-Sequential Series

 Natsume’s Book of Friends is a contemplative and heartfelt anime/manga series about a boy who inherited a book from his grandmother, allowing him to control youkai.
 Instead, he chooses to free them.
 This series sits at the intersection of fantasy and slice of life, and it touches on many aspects of Japanese folklore and culture, at the same time telling a story about connection and compassion.
 In this module, we will watch and discuss the first two seasons of the anime, paying particular attention to themes including: the iyashikei (healing) genre of anime, the portrayal of youkai in popular culture, and the use of concepts and imagery from Japanese literature and folklore in the series.